Machine Learning. The Science of Selection under Uncertainty: The Space of Online Learning Problems

-There are many other problems that fall within bandit feedback framework, most notably online advertizing.
-A simplistic way of modeling online advertizing is assuming that there is a pool of advertizements, but on every round of the game we are only allowed to show one advertisement to a user.
-Since we only observe feedback for the advertisement that was presented, the problem can be formulated as an online learning problem with bandit feedback.
+There are many other problems that fall within the bandit feedback framework, with another popular example being online advertising.
+A simplistic way of modeling online advertising is by assuming that there is a pool of advertisements, but on every round of the game it is only allowed to show one advertisement to a user.
+Since the advertiser only observes feedback for the advertisement that has been presented, the problem can be formulated as an online learning problem with bandit feedback.

 There are other feedback models, which we will only touch briefly.
 In the bandit feedback model the algorithm observes a noisy estimate of the quality of selected action, for example, whether an advertisement was clicked or not.
 In \emph{partial} feedback model studied under \emph{partial monitoring} the feedback has some relation to the action, but not necessarily its quality.
-For example, in dynamic pricing we only observe whether a proposed price was above or below the value of a product for a buyer, but we do not observe the maximal price we could get for the product.
+For example, in dynamic pricing the seller only observes whether a proposed price was above or below the value of a product for a buyer, but not the value itself (the maximal price the buyer would be ready to pay for the product).
 Bandit feedback is a special case of partial feedback, where the observation is the value.
 Another example is \emph{dueling bandit} feedback, where the feedback is a relative preference over a pair of items rather than the absolute value of the items.
 For example, an answer to the question ``Do you prefer fish or chicken?'' is an example of dueling bandit feedback.
 Dueling bandit feedback model is used in information retrieval systems, since humans are much better in providing relative preferences rather than absolute utility values.